fledge-iot/fledge-south-s2opcua/docs/index.rst

     The path does not include the *Objects* folder or the subscribed Node.
   - **Full OPC UA Path meta data name**: The data point name to use when adding the full OPC UA path to every reading.
 Default is *OPCUAPath*.
   - **Debug Trace File**: Enable the S2OPCUA OPCUA Toolkit trace file for debugging.
 If enabled, log files will appear in the directory */usr/local/fledge/data/logs*.
+  - **MonitoredItem block size**: "The number of items passed in single call to the S2OPCUA OPCUA Toolkit when requesting to monitor data change events in the OPC/UA server.
+The default value will work in most of the cases.
+If the error **Failed to add Monitored Items** is written to the logs then try reducing the number of items sent in each call until this error stops occurring.
+Reducing the number too far will impact the performance, increasing the time it takes to setup the connection with the server and get the first data back from the server.
+Using very large values for this call will put extra stress on the OPC/UA server and also increase the memory footprint of the plugin.
+The minimum value of this is 1, the default is 100.

 The OPC UA Security tab contains a set of configuration items that is used for setting the security between the plugin and the OPC UA Server.